TomerGeva/CommDspy/README.md

 * ls_err: Sum of squared residuals
 * mse: normalized MSE, meaning the MSE divided by the variance of the constellation, in dB units

-### dig_delay_fir_coeffs
+### dig_delay_lagrange_coeffs
-Function uses Lagrange interpolation polynomials to produce digital delay filter coefficients.
+Function uses *Lagrange* interpolation polynomials to produce digital delay filter coefficients.
+Function is inputted with:
+* n - The order of the filter
+* alpha - the fractional delay wanted. alpha must be between 0 and 1
+* forward - Boolean stating the favorite location when the filter order is odd.
+If filter order is 1 then forward must be True for the function to work

+### dig_delay_sinc_coeffs
+Function uses *sinc* interpolation to produce digital delay filter coefficients.
 Function is inputted with:
 * n - The order of the filter
 * alpha - the fractional delay wanted. alpha must be between 0 and 1
 * forward - Boolean stating the favorite location when the filter order is odd.
 If filter order is 1 then forward must be True for the function to work